 518 computers available for student use throughout campus and student housing with wireless network presence in all buildings

 networked faculty and staff offices and work stations

 3 Iowa Communications Network (ICN) classrooms

 advanced manufacturing technology center

-athletic facilities – gymnasium, soccer fields, softball/baseball practice fields, and a new recreation center
+athletic facilities – gymnasium, soccer fields, softball/baseball practice fields, and a recreation center

 Community Colleges of Iowa

-Including non-credit students, more than 400,000 Iowans are served annually by the Community Colleges of Iowa.
+Including non-credit students, nearly 400,000 Iowans are served annually by the Community Colleges of Iowa.